-The Xara tutorial describes how we convert a set of plain ASCII files to XML.
+We can easily convert a set of plain ASCII files to XML.
 Here is a sample file; here is the driver file which embeds 20 such files into an XML structure; and here is the complete XML file generated by running this stylesheet against the driver.